-In order to help protect the safety and well-being of the members of the CMU community, we are adhering to strict protocols for visitors of campus.
+In order to help protect the safety and well-being of the members of the CMU community, we are restricting visitors to campus.

 Until further notice, the following protocol applies to the presence of visitors to Carnegie Mellon’s U.S.-based campuses and programs.
-For the purpose of this protocol, visitors include anyone who is not a CMU employee, student or contractor.
+For the purpose of this protocol, visitors include anyone who is not a CMU employee, student, vendor or contractor.

-Visitors to the Pittsburgh campus and other U.S.-based locations for on-campus tours, events and gatherings continue to be discouraged.
+Visitors to the Pittsburgh campus and other U.S.-based locations for on-campus tours, events and gatherings are discouraged.

 Any staff, faculty or researcher seeking an exception in order to host a visitor on campus must:

-- Determine if the visitor's travel qualifies as high-risk travel from outside the Commonwealth of Pennsylvania.
+- Determine if the visitor's travel qualifies as high-risk from outside the Commonwealth of Pennsylvania.
 Other CMU locations within the U.S. should consult their local travel guidance.

 Other CMU locations within the U.S. should consult their local travel guidance.